drush211/Speedruns/Games/X_Men_Arcade/Guides/6P_Japanese_Expert.md

   * Jump, then Jump->Attack and Ult to clear the first and second wave of enemies.
   * Ult the bottom right side then move on.
-  * Ult the bottom right side, then jump attack to the left and ult to clear out the remaining enemies.
+  * Ult the bottom right side, then jump->attack to the left and ult to clear out the remaining enemies.
 Try to clear all of them, or if the laser shooter is still there try to take a laser to the back.
   * Die, then Ult to clear the grouping.
   * Ult the group on the right.
   * Ult the tank-men on the right.